 PHOTOGRAPHY BY WILSON FREEMAN

 The View Upstairs is a fiercely original, soul-stirring tribute to queer history, community, and resilience.
-With a lush, genre-blending score by Max Vernon, this boundary-pushing work transports audiences to 1973 New Orleans and into the Upstairs Lounge—a vibrant gay bar and haven for queer joy, chosen family, and radical self-expression.
+With a lush, genre-blending (and sexy) score by Max Vernon, this boundary-pushing work transports audiences to 1973 New Orleans and into the Upstairs Lounge—a vibrant gay bar and haven for queer joy, chosen family, and radical self-expression.
+For those seated onstage in our newly created Lounge Seating, the line between past and present, audience and experience, dissolves.
+You’re not just watching the Lounge come alive; you’re inside it.

-Inspired by the true story of the deadliest attack on the LGBTQ+ community in U.S. history prior to the Pulse Nightclub tragedy, The View Upstairs reclaims a moment in our collective history many tried to erase.
-It invites us to gather in solidarity with those we lost, and challenges us to confront what allowed the world to look away.
+Inspired by the true story of the deadliest attack on the LGBTQ+ community in U.S. history prior to the Pulse Nightclub tragedy, The View Upstairs reclaims a moment many tried to erase.
+It invites us to gather both in celebration of and in solidarity with those we lost, and challenges us to confront what allowed the world to look away.

 “There are bars where everybody knows your name, and bars where people invite you to a bathroom tryst.
 Such is the dive in Max Vernon’s…likable new musical, ”